 With the addition of rocket barrel levels and the removal of water levels, there's been a debate between the rocket and water levels from previous DKC games.
 Fortunately, water levels return in Donkey Kong Country: Tropical Freeze .

-Funny Moments: Mugly's death sequence, in which it essentially does three poses before the screen before falling.
+Funny Moments: Mugly's death sequence, in which it essentially does three poses before falling.

 Game Breaker: The Banana Juice power-up gives you an additional ten health points on top of the existing 2 (4 with Diddy), and only costs 20 coins (it's not hard to acquire that many during a single level, and almost guaranteed across two levels).
 This can make some levels go from mind-shatteringly difficult to extremely easy simply by equipping it.
 It only lasts for one life though, unlike the Heart Boost (1 extra heart), which stays with you for an entire level no matter how many times you die (but will be removed if you exit the level).
 Given the game's difficulty level, the Banana Juice is almost necessary in certain situations in order to get 100% Completion.
 Especially in the hidden temple levels; World 5's in particular.
 If you were dependent on these items, then good luck trying to complete these levels in Mirror Mode, where you can't use items, Diddy is unavailable, and you only have one heart!

-The groaning sound Donkey Kong makes upon dieing, in large part because you will end up hearing it A LOT.
+The groaning sound Donkey Kong makes upon dying, in large part because you will end up hearing it A LOT.

 Most Wonderful Sound: After a particularly tough level segment, nothing boosts your spirits more than the sound of a Checkpoink.
 Ditto the stage clear barrel fanfare.